percona/percona-server/doc/source/security/encrypting-doublewrite-buffers.rst

 Encrypting Doublewrite Buffers
 =======================================================================

-The two types of doublewrite buffers used in |Percona Server| are encrypted differently.
+As of |Percona Server| 8.0.20-11, the Percona version of the doublewrite buffer is replaced with the MySQL implementation.

-When the InnoDB system tablespace is encrypted, the ``doublewrite buffer`` pages are encrypted as well.
-The key which was used to encrypt the InnoDB system tablespace is also used to encrypt the doublewrite buffer.
+Until |MySQL| 8.0.20, the system tablespace contained the doublewrite buffer.
+The key which encrypts the InnoDB system tablespace also encrypts the ``doublewrite buffer`` pages.

-|Percona Server| encrypts the ``doublewrite buffer`` with the respective
+Currently, |Percona| encrypts the ``doublewrite buffer`` using :variable:`innodb_parallel_dblwr_encrypt`.
-tablespace keys.
-Only encrypted tablespace pages are written as encrypted in the doublewrite buffer.
-Unencrypted tablespace pages will be written as unencrypted.
+Encrypted tablespace pages are written as encrypted in the doublewrite buffer using their respective tablespace keys.
+Unencrypted tablespace pages are not encrypted in the doublewrite buffer.

  .. variable:: innodb_parallel_dblwr_encrypt